W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 published: true
 ---

-# Declutter your content heavy website and increase conversions with a flexible CMS, tailored functionality and features.
+# Declutter your content heavy website with a flexible CMS, tailored functionality and features.

 {% include/profile-image.html %}

 My name is Wai, I come from a background in web design but for the last couple years I have worked exclusively on Umbraco websites as an implementor/developer and I am currently in the process of migrating several travel related websites to the Umbraco CMS platform and responsible for improving user experience from a client and user-side, harnessing the power of Umbraco and it's features.
 I am an Umbraco Certified Expert and also familiar with WordPress development and more recently, Jekyll, the static site generator which, this site is built on.
+[Read More &rarr;](/about/)

 ### Want to talk about a project?